blender-visual-investigation/knowledge-base/docs/3D/2-the-mathemathical-context.md

 ## Introduction

-This short guide covers the fundamental 3D concepts that Blender is built on.
+This short guide covers fundamental 3D concepts.
 You don't strictly need them to start using Blender, but understanding them might deepen your intuition about what you're actually doing when you are working in Blender and prepare you for more advanced topics like, for example, geometry nodes and procedural modeling.
 We'll explore coordinate systems, axes, and spatial relationships in an accessible way, focusing on building understanding rather than memorization.

 ---